IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 Look at the first mosaic in the report ("Zoomed-in mosaic view of the brain").

-This may reveal anomalies not anticipated by the protocol (tumour, trace of a stroke).
+This may reveal anomalies not anticipated by the protocol (tumor, trace of a stroke).

 /!\ Nothe that it is not the role of a non-medical person to detect anomaly and that it is difficult to "name" the anomaly correctly without special medical training.
-The aim of this stage is simply to exclude images with anomalies that could cause problems in the subsequent analyses and/or to exclude subjects (for example if we want to make an atlas of healthy subjects). **This step is in no way a diagnosis and should not be communicated to the patient without medical advice.
+The aim of this stage is simply to exclude images with anomalies that could cause problems in the subsequent analyses and/or to exclude subjects (for example if we want to make an atlas of healthy subjects). **This step is in no way a diagnosis and should not be communicated to the subject without medical advice.
 In case of doubt, contact the doctor in charge of the study.**

 #### L. Other artifacts